Download the latest Official 2019 Salon Rules for Salon. This requires Adobe Acrobat Reader which is a free download.

 Salon Image Competition and Education is a competition among the local JPPG members.
 In 2009, JPPG introduced a new format of print competition – the Digital Salon!
 It was so well received, we have decided to make this the permanent mode of local competition.
 In 2011, even PPA and FPP transitioned to the same format!

-Using the rules and guidelines available at the links above, a member will enter his/her images and their images will be judged and/or critiqued by Master Photographers.
+Using the rules and guidelines available at the link above, a member will enter his/her images and their images will be judged and/or critiqued by Master Photographers.
 During the scoring process, some judges will give advise or recommendations on how the image might have been improved.
 Salon’s primary purpose is to enhance our art form.
 It is also a step towards moving on to the other competitions and association degrees.
 These achievements give photographers the credibility they need, should they move forward in the area of speaking or teaching around the country.

-This is a very quiet meeting.
-Seasoned JPPG members will suggest that you look, listen, and learn!
+The judging is a very quiet process.
+It occurs usually the afternoon of the Salon day from 3:00PM – 6:00PM.
+Seasoned JPPG members will suggest that’s should you wish to attend judging during the afternoon, you are encouraged to come look, listen, and learn!
 Judges and members are both very serious when critiquing work.
 Since the photographer’s name is no where on the face of the image, all work is judged anonymously so you have nothing to lose!

 Salon happens at JPPG once a year – usually in the Fall – so use this as an educational opportunity.
 Please check the Calendar of Events for the dates which Salon will occur.

 Twelve Elements of a Successful Print